Partnerships are critical to making positive, long-lasting change for wildlife.

 Sabah's Lower Kinabatangan is a rare jewel of biodiversity threatened by the unsustainable production of palm oil.
 Kinabatangan Orang-utan Conservation Programme works to protect orangutans, elephants and other species through research, habitat protection, awareness campaigns and community development.

-The cheetah has disappeared from an estimated 76% of its African range and nearly all of its Asian range due to habitat loss, scarcity of prey and persecution.
-Founded in 1990, Namibia-based Cheetah Conservation Fund works to protect this iconic predator by working with stakeholders to develop best practices in land use, research and education.
+The cheetah has disappeared from an estimated 76% of its African range due to habitat loss, scarcity of prey and persecution.
+Action for Cheetahs in Kenya promotes cheetah conservation through research, awareness and community participation in Kenya.